culshoefer/codeCurriculum-gitbook/chapter3.md

         add the amount there to the score

     def isLucky(self, chance):
-        see if random.random() is greater than change, If you want to find out what random.random() does, google it!
+        see if random.random() is greater than change if you want to find out what random.random() does, google it!

     def checkGameStop(self, event):
         if event.type == pygame.QUIT: